sonoftheright/caucus/README.md

 # Caucus
-A nodejs module for creating a server that creates client-side socket authorities for hosting multiuser p2p isntances.
+A nodejs module for creating a server that creates client-side socket authorities for hosting multiuser negotiated instances.
+Currently testing on http://caucus.network.

 ## nodejs - server.js
  #### PLANNED